Tautological module and intersection theory on Hilbert schemes of nodal curves

 The following is the main result of this paper. \begin{thm} There is a computable inclusion \beql{}{TC^m_R\to T^m_R.} More explicitly, any polynomial in the Chern classes of $\Lambda_m(E)$, in particular the Chern numbers, can be computably expressed as a linear combination of standard tautological classes: twisted diagonal classes, twisted node scrolls, and twisted node sections. \end{thm} \begin{proof} For $m=1$ the statement is essentially vacuous.
 For $m=2$ it is a consequence of the Module Theorem \ref{taut-module}.
 For general $m$, we assume inductively the result is true for $m-1$.
 Given any polynomial $P$ in the Chern classes of $\Lambda_m(E)$, Corollary \ref{tautbun} implies that we can write its pullback on $X\sbr\mm._B$ as a sum of terms of the form $p_{X\sbr m-1._B}^*(Q).(\Gamma\spr m.)^k.S$ where $Q\in TC^{m-1}_R$.
 By induction, $Q\in T^{m-1}_R$, so by the Transfer Theorem \ref{taut-tfr}, $\tau_m(Q)\in T^m_R$.
 By the projection formula and the Module Theorem \ref{taut-module}, it follows that $P\in T^m_R$. \end{proof} \begin{rem} This result suggests the natural question: is $T^m_R$ a ring? more ambitiously, is the inclusion $TC^m_R\to T^m_R$ an equality? \end{rem} \newsubsection{Punctual transfer and Pl\"ucker formulas} There is a useful variant of the transfer operation for punctual schemes, i.e. those supported at a single point, which are parametrized by the small diagonal $\Gamma_{(m)}\subset X\sbr m._B$.
 This yields a quicker way to compute Chern classes and Chern numbers of tautological bundles over the small diagonal (compared with computing the analogous objects over the full Hilbert scheme and restricting).
-Working with the smaller-dimensional $\Gamma_{(m)}$ allows us to obtain geometrically meaningful numbers from the Chern and Segre classes themselves without considering higher-degree polynomials, resulting in some Plu\"cker-type formulas.
-Note that unlike the Hilbert scheme $X\sbr m._B$, the small diagonal $\Gamma\subp{m}$ is generally singular This transfer is based on the correspondence \eqspl{}{
+Working with the smaller-dimensional $\Gamma_{(m)}$ allows us to obtain geometrically meaningful numbers from the Chern and Segre classes themselves without considering higher-degree polynomials, resulting in some Plu\"cker-type formulas which, unlike in the case of the full Hilbert scheme, we are able to give in closed form.
+Note that unlike the Hilbert scheme $X\sbr m._B$, the small diagonal $\Gamma\subp{m}$ is generally singular.
+This transfer is based on the correspondence \eqspl{}{